swibrow/blog/content/posts/aws-proxy-kube-socat/index.md

 }
 ```

 Remember: with great power comes great opportunity to accidentally expose your production database to the internet.
-Use wisely! 🚀
+Stay safe out there kids! 🚀